How Childhood Trauma Affects Adult Relationships

 Can Family Constellations help reveal relationship patterns?

-It may help bring unconscious loyalties, inherited emotional dynamics, and repeating family patterns into greater awareness.
+Family Constellations may help bring unconscious loyalties, inherited emotional dynamics, interrupted connections, and repeating family patterns into greater awareness.